 See more of her work on Instagram @thewoollybugger.

 I’ve mentioned HempMy Pet CBD oil quite a lot lately here on the blog.
 It’s quite a remarkable product for dogs with any number of ailments or behavioral issues, including anxiety, seizures, cancer, and more.
 What I love most about HempMy Pet is that is is organically grown in Colorado from a single strain.
 This means that you get the same product every time you order.

 We used the infused oil and coconut oil regularly with Sora as she healed from her cancer therapies and to help manage her pain toward the end.
 The biscuits also work great with Laila La Loca when we need her to be on her best behavior.

 To learn more, see our review and uses here.

-Use this link to receive 10% off your order.
+Use this link or code LONGHAUL10 at check out to receive 10% off your order.

 Whyld River Doggy Bag

 At the time of this writing our Whyld River doggy bag is en route to us in Spain and I cannot wait to have Laila test it out on our next adventure.
 We never really had to worry about the cold with Sora, but Laila has shorter and thinner fur, so we need to be more mindful when we go out in the cold.

 After a scary trip to Mt.
 Hood, when Rachel’s pup River couldn’t stop shivering, she went in search to find a doggy sleeping bag.
 When she couldn’t find one, she took it upon herself to create her own.
 Paying attention to every single detail, from using snaps instead of zippers so fur doesn’t catch, to including a stuff sack so it can truly go anywhere, this bag is a no brainer if you have a dog who tends to feel cold easily.